zachtyll/E7012E-Mechatronics/README.md

 # E7012E-Mechatronics: Team Line Riders
-This repository contains work done for the course E7012E - Mechatronics at LTU Spring 2019
+This repository contains work done for the course E7012E - Mechatronics at LTU Spring 2019.
+A more thorough explanation is found at [the repository pages](https://zachtyll.github.io/E7012E-Mechatronics/).